 - the unpaid intern is receiving the main benefit from the work; and

-- that the intern is not undertaking tasks that are largely significant to the business.
+- the intern is not undertaking tasks that are largely significant to the business.

 There is no set rule on how long an unpaid internship can be.
 Generally, the longer the period of the unpaid internship, the more likely that an employment relationship exists.
 For example, a 15-day internship can be considered a reasonable duration.
 This process has proven successful for our business to find university students with the potential to grow within our business if they were hired.

-How do I ensure that the intern is receiving the main benefit from the work?
+How do I ensure that the unpaid intern is receiving the main benefit from the work?

 Your business can ensure that the intern is receiving the main benefit by providing adequate training for the tasks allocated to the intern.
 The best practice would include having direct consultation between the business’ management and the intern to provide training and feedback on their work.